Mascots Then and Now

 1960-1972

-Chief Sagamore is now shown alongside a ‘Princess.'
-In 1965, Alpha Phi Omega sponsors the use of a costume and a horse joins the mascot in event photos. -
+Chief Sagamore is now shown alongside a ‘Princess' later known as Princess Otahki.
+In 1965, Alpha Phi Omega sponsors the use of a costume. -

 1981-1984

-Southeast takes action as universities across the national question using Native American mascots.
-Chief Sagamore is quietly retired but the 'Indian' name continues. -
+Southeast takes action as universities across the nation question using Native American mascots.
+Chief Sagamore is quietly retired but the 'Indian' nickname continues. -

 1986-1988